 Rosetta’s Kitchen and Buchi Bar is another downtown hot spot, with the perfect hangout for college kids upstairs, that serves up bar favorites like their award-winning chili and french fries.
 The first floor is the ideal place to relax and enjoy some fresh kombucha that they offer on tap.
 The prices are right, and the menu will keep you coming back for more.
-I tried the avocado and tempeh sandwich, and it was a winner!
+The avocado and tempeh sandwich is a winner!

 If you’re in search of a fine dining experience, the locals know that Plant is a must!
 Their menu features small plates and entrée options that you will not find anywhere else.
 The (Plant) Cheese includes a super sharp and tangy cheese, a mild cashew cheese, toasted crostini, pickled vegetables, and sliced apples in Rosemary olive oil.

 For the ultimate treat, try the rich and decadent dark chocolate and peanut butter-flavored “Blackout Pie,” that’s served with raspberry sauce and smooth coconut ice cream.